-While the average timeline to process Dominica citizenship is about six months, it can take anywhere from 3-9 months for most nationalities to obtain full citizenship.
-There are unique cases where it may take longer.
+While the average timeline to process Dominica citizenship is about three months, it can take anywhere from 2-4 months for most nationalities to obtain full citizenship.
+As always, there are unique cases where it may take longer.

-The Citizenship Act also waives any residency requirements for qualified investors, making it possible for interested individuals to obtain Dominican citizenship without ever residing in the country.
+The Citizenship Act also waives any residence requirements for qualified investors, making it possible for interested individuals to obtain Dominican citizenship without ever residing in the country.